 - Read the CCS bursary policy.

-- Download and fill out the Bursary Application form.
+- Fill out the online Bursary Application form.
 As bursaries are awarded based on need, it will ask you to declare your income and expenses.
+(If you prefer to send your application by email, or would like a worksheet to prepare offline prior to filling out the online form, you can download this version of the form.)

-- Scan it and email it, or mail it to CCS.
-The deadline for application is set by the Bursary Working Group, so you might want to contact CCS to find out when your paperwork needs to be in by.
+- The deadline for application is set by the Bursary Working Group, so you might want to contact CCS to find out when your paperwork needs to be in by.

 - The Bursary Working Group will meet and evaluate all the bursary applications in relation to the amount available for dispersal from the CCS Bursary Fund.
 This usually happens in June.